Professional Lacrosse League: History

-On July 11, 2012 the Commissioner Brett Vickers announced on Twitter "@PLLcommissioner I love throwing people off by setting up websites." & "Heading South..........had two great meetings in the two new PLL cities Wednesday and yesterday.
-Excited about September!"
-Adding speculation that New Jersey may not be the league's newest member.
+On July 11, 2012, Commissioner Brett Vickers announced on Twitter "@PLLcommissioner I love throwing people off by setting up websites." & "Heading South..........had two great meetings in the two new PLL cities Wednesday and yesterday.
+Excited about September!".
+This added to speculation that New Jersey might not be the league's newest member.

 On August 28, Brett Vickers resigned from the PLL.

 On September 6, 2012, New Jersey Rascals CEO announced "It is with a heavy heart that we announce the New Jersey Rascals will not be playing this season.
 We believe it is in the best interest of our fans, the Sun National Bank Center, our corporate partners and sponsors to take another year to explore the many ways that we can build on the great momentum we are seeing in the Mercer County area."
 With the loss of the Rascals, the 2012 PLL season was in serious jeopardy.
 The Rascals tried to become a charter member of the failed United States Lacrosse League.